d2l-ai/d2l-en/chapter_preliminaries/probability.md

 Because we generated the data from a fair die, we know that each outcome has true probability $\frac{1}{6}$, roughly $0.167$, so the above output estimates look good.

 We can also visualize how these probabilities converge over time towards the true probability.
-Let us conduct $500$ groups of experiments where each group draws $10$ samples.
+Let's conduct $500$ groups of experiments where each group draws $10$ samples.

 ```{.python .input  n=6}
 counts = np.random.multinomial(10, fair_probs, size=500)